Rick Borotsik: Member of Parliament

-Borotsik sought and won the Progressive Conservative Party of Canada's nomination for Brandon-Souris in the 1997 federal election.
+Borotsik sought and won the Progressive Conservative Party of Canada's nomination for Brandon—Souris in the 1997 federal election.
 The party had been reduced to only two seats in the previous election, and was trying to rebuild its support base.
 Borotsik was a strong supporter of party leader Jean Charest, and was considered a star candidate.
-He indicated that he opposed the ideology of the rival, right-wing Reform Party of Canada, which he described as a "flash-in-the-pan regional party" with no national perspective.
+He indicated that he opposed the ideology of the rival Reform Party of Canada, a party further right than the old PCs, which he described as a "flash-in-the-pan regional party" with no national perspective.
 He was narrowly elected over the Reform candidate, while pushing Liberal incumbent Glen McKinnon into third place.

-The Liberals under Jean Chrétien were re-elected to a second consecutive majority government in the 1997 election, while the Progressive Conservatives won twenty seats for a fifth-place finish.
+The Liberals, led by Prime Minister Jean Chrétien, were re-elected to a second consecutive majority government in the 1997 election, while the Progressive Conservatives won twenty seats for a fifth-place finish.
 Borotsik was his party's only elected representative from western Canada.
-He served critic for agriculture, the Canadian Wheat Board and western economic diversification, and had unofficial duties for the western provinces.
+He served successively as critic for agriculture, the Canadian Wheat Board and western economic diversification, and had unofficial duties for the western provinces.

 Charest resigned as party leader in 1998, despite requests from Borotsik and other MPs that he remain in the position.
-Borotsik was subsequently chosen as national caucus chairman, and endorsed Joe Clark's successful bid to succeed Charest as leader.
+Borotsik was subsequently chosen as national caucus chairman, and endorsed former prime minister Joe Clark's successful bid to succeed Charest as leader.
 Borotsik was also an opponent of the United Alternative, a Reform-sponsored drive for a new political party that resulted in the creation of the Canadian Alliance.

 Borotsik opposed the Canadian gun registry, which he described as unworkable.
 He endorsed a 1998 bill that reversed Louis Riel's conviction for treason, and recognized him as a Father of Confederation.
 Later, he broke with his party's official position to support the Chrétien government's Clarity Bill.
 There was speculation that Borotsik would seek the leadership of the Progressive Conservative Party of Manitoba in 2000, but he declined.